 After about a twenty to thirty minute soak, a light tap on the door alerts you that it’s time for your grape seed mud wrap.
 Already relaxed from the hydrotherapy, this treatment is perfect if you want to just doze off, which is what I did.
 Bonus: your skin will feel like velvet for days afterward.

 The entire experience was so relaxing, I was glad that I was booked into the Mount View Hotel.
-I didn’t have to change clothes, but just went straight to my room in my robe and slippers.
-Which is what I recommend, because this hotel is really a delight.
-Located on the main drag in Calistoga,it’s convenient to restaurants, shopping, and the all important morning coffee!
+I didn’t even have to change clothes.
+I just went straight to my room in my robe and slippers which is what I recommend, because this hotel is really a delight.
+Located on the main drag in Calistoga, its convenient to restaurants, shopping, and the all important morning coffee!

 You’d never guess that this sophisticated boutique hotel and spa, was once a flop house where you could rent rooms by the day or by the hour, as the need dictated (or so I was told by a local fellow who invited me for a chat over coffee and a muffin at Bella Bakery one morning).
 He had moved to Calistoga in 1975 and said the only word to describe Calistoga at that time was “redneck.”
 Brannan’s, a popular restaurant named after one of the founding fathers of Calistoga, Sam Brannan, was called the Wagon Wheel, and there wasn’t much else except a gas station and a few dive bars.